DiamondPG/StatsApp/docs/Technical Docs/ErrorCodes/L04LF-B.md

 ---

 # L04LF-B - Error Saving Paths
-> NOT accompanied by an exception.
+> Accompanied by an exception.

 The error occurs when there is an error saving paths to a temp file.